simonrw/rust-fitsio/README.md

 * Tier 2: should work but not tested by CI
 * Tier 3: may work, and not tested by CI

+## MSRV

+The minimal version of rust we support is 1.57.0.

 ## Installation

 `fitsio` supports versions of `cfitsio >= 3.08`.